Female body fat percentage can be mystifying.

 Before we even get started, let’s clarify: what is body fat percentage?

-When we discuss body fat percentage, we’re actually talking about the concept of “body composition.”
+When we discuss body fat percentage, we’re actually talking about the larger concept of “body composition.”
 This metric goes beyond scale weight, and instead asks the question, “What is your scale weight made of?
 What are we measuring here?”

 Body fat percentage simply measures what percentage of your scale weight is fat compared to lean body mass.
 Your body composition is defined by that ratio.